juninhopo/face-recognition/README.md

-# Title: face-recognition with python
+# Face Recognition with python

 Performs facial and hand recognition.